jup-ag/space-station/labs/2-perpetual-exchange/2-jlp-pool.md

 Now, let's explore some of the risks associated with holding JLP:

 **Profit and Loss (P&L) Dynamics:** LPs are counterparties to traders, and traders' P&L impacts the JLP pool.
 If a trader makes a profit, the gains are sourced from the JLP pool to pay the trader.
-Conversely, if a trader loses money, that loss is deposited into the JLP pool for LP holders.
+Conversely, if a trader loses money, that amount is deposited into the JLP pool for LP holders.

 **Impermanent Loss:** The JLP pool consists of both stable and non-stable tokens.
 Fluctuations in token prices can affect the value of JLP.
 As a result, users may find that their withdrawn tokens are worth less compared to their initial deposit.